Recovery from Dental Implant Surgery: What to Expect

 In the first days of recovery, avoid strenuous physical activities, such as exercise.
 Heavy lifting or cardio can lead to bleeding from the incision sites.

-Use of a drinking straw is strictly prohibited as the suction from the use of a straw can cause sutures to come undone.
+Use of a drinking straw is strictly prohibited as the suction from the use of a straw can cause a dry socket.
 After a few weeks, use of a drinking straw can resumed on your surgeon's orders.

 Throughout recovery, both smoking and alcohol consumption must be avoided.
-Both activities increase the risk of infection as well as gum disease.
+Both activities increase the risk of infection.

 How Long Will the Healing Process Take?